-Each year as I plan for our new homeschool year to begin, excitement fills my mind as I fill pages and pages of my homeschool planner with plans…MY plans.
-Each year, I know this year is going to be better because my children are a little older and their mama is a little wiser than the year before.
+Each year as I plan for our new homeschool year to begin or for the fall or winter season or…well…whatever season is coming up next, I get excited.
+I fill the next few blank pages of my homeschool planner with plans…MY plans.
+Each year, I know this season is going to be better because my children are a little older and their mama is a little wiser than the year before.

-This year, we will enjoy our days and have more structure (because we always need more than last year).
+This year, we will enjoy this season and have more structure (because we always need more than last year).
 Each year, my planner reflects all kinds of amazing curriculum choices and lesson plans that we will undoubtedly be able to get through…now that life is settling down after a very trying season.

 And then, life never quite settles down.